 From Misery to Prosperity – a Former Slave’s Story

 The Shearer Cottage in Oak Bluffs was the first historic site to be dedicated on the Heritage Trail.
 It was the home of Charles Shearer, a Virginian who was freed from enslavement by the Union Army.
 He was literally freed when soldiers found him beaten and chained in a barn owned by the slaveholders who had abandoned him to escape from the oncoming army.
 He served in the Union Army providing food through the hunting and fishing skills he had learned from Native Americans, finally attending school to become a teacher.
 Shearer eventually moved to Massachusetts with his Native American wife.
 He worked for many years as head waiter at two of Boston’s premier hotels.
 In 1903, Shearer and his wife bought a cottage in Oak Bluffs from the Baptist Church and the family eventually turned the property into a guest house for African Americans.
-Shearer cottage is still a thriving and popular summer guest house for blacks, and counts among its many distinguished guests – Harry T. Burleigh, singer and arranger of Negro spirituals; actor Paul Robeson; Rev. Adam Clayton Powell Sr. and Jr.; Dr. Solomon Carter Fuller, America’s first African American psychiatrist; Lionel Richie and the Commodores.
+Shearer cottage is still a thriving and popular summer guest house, and counts among its many distinguished guests – Harry T. Burleigh, singer and arranger of Negro spirituals; actor Paul Robeson; Rev. Adam Clayton Powell Sr. and Jr.; Dr. Solomon Carter Fuller, America’s first African American psychiatrist; Lionel Richie and the Commodores.

 From Slavery to Freedom – An American Success Story